Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 NEAR_FID, MannerCol_ctgy
 Outcome description: In this summary I have got 56 rows, as I have used just 2 case fields by which the count is grouped.

-The summarized table, though, still is not ready for linking up to the integrated township and urbanized area layer.
-There are multiple records for several townships, as well as multiple records for each of the township area types.
-This table is in a format called “vertical” or “long” data, to which there are multiple records per a specific value or unique Id that usually is associated with a varying set of values.
-That specific value or Id in this instance is the township pieces and varying set of values are the urban and non-urban geographies by township.
-To link with the integrated township layer, the data need to be converted into a format called “horizontal” or “wide” data, to which those varying values per the specific value or Id are converted into new columns, one column for each of the varying values.
-The data need to be converted into this format because there must be one record for each township and urbanized/non-urbanized polygon for a one-to-one join so that the collision groups or categories can be added to the on-land counts.
+The summarized table is in a “vertical” format (multiple records for each unique ID).
+To join it with the integrated township layer, the data must be converted to a “horizontal” format, where each unique township has one record with separate columns for each collision category.

 ####  Pivoting (Transposing) the Summarized Off-land Collison Counts
+Purpose: To convert the summarized offland collision data from a vertical (long) format to a horizontal (wide) format for easier integration with township data.
 Tool: Pivot table
 Input table: mass_trac_crashes_2010_aeac84_Offland_smry
 Input fields: IS_URBAN, CityTown, NEAR_FID
 Pivot Field: MannerCol_ctgy
 Value Field: FREQUENCY
 output table: mass_trac_crashes_2010_aeac84_Offland_pvt
-outcome description:
+Outcome description:
+The result is a transposed table where each collision category becomes a separate column, showing counts of offland collisions by township and urbanization type.

 Coverting Null inthe fields to 0 for calculation Select by attributes
 I have selected only nulls in the ANGL, ETED, SSWP, SVHL, OTHR fields and using calculate field I have given 0 to them.

+#### Joining the Pivot table to the Integrated layer
+Purpose: To temporarily join the pivoted offland collision data to the integrated township layer for calculating the final count of each collision category.

 #### Add Join
 Input: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL
 Input field: OBJECTID_1
 Join table: mass_trac_crashes_2010_aeac84_Offland_pvt
 Join field: NEAR_FID
+Outcome description:
-Outcome description: It is temporary join which will be used to count the final count of the collision category
+This creates a temporary join that allows the calculation of the total collision counts for each collision category by combining on-land and offland data.

 Create 5 New fields in the integrated layer
 Layer: township_idty_massTrac_ANGL_ETED_OTHR_SSWP_SVHL